 - Bachelor of Science in Mathematics

-Our project Towards Automatic Detection of Language Change (2019 - 2022) with Simon Hengchen, Richard Johansson, and Maria Koptjevskaja Tamm has been running for a year and a half.
+Our project Towards Automatic Detection of Language Change (2019 - 2022) with Simon Hengchen, Dominik Schlechtweg, and Maria Koptjevskaja Tamm has been running since 2019.
 So far, we have published an ACL paper, organized the first ever international workshop on computational methods for historical language change (LChange'19) and two follow-ups, given several talks, and given a few local workshops, the latest at the Alan Turing Institute.
 Our survey paper on Computational Approaches to Lexical Semantic Change can be found on ArXiV.
 We have also run the SemEval-2020: Task 1 on Unsupservised Lexical Semantic Change Detection.
 Keep updated with our latest activities and plans via our news-list.

 - lexical semantic change